French nun, Europe's oldest person, turns 117 after surviving Covid - RFI

 "It was rare, in families, there were usually two dead rather than two alive.
 They both came back," she told AFP last year, on her 116th birthday.

+As a young woman she worked as a governess to children of wealthy families in Paris, a job she said "suited me very well."

 She converted to Catholicism and was baptised at the age of 26.
-She joined the Daughters of Charity order of nuns at the relatively late age of 41.
+Driven by a desire to "go further", she joined the Daughters of Charity order of nuns at the relatively late age of 41.

 Sister Andre was then assigned to a hospital in Vichy, where she worked for 31 years and then spent 30 years in a retirement home in the French Alps before moving to Toulon.